Screen readers – making digital content audible and understandable

 Only correctly marked HTML structures, alt-texts and labels enable reliable reproduction.

-Screen readers exist for different platforms and use cases.
-They vary in features, control and target groups – but all pursue the same goal: to make digital content accessible to everyone.
-Blind and visually impaired people depend on screen readers.
+Screenreaders are available for different platforms and use cases.
+They vary in features, control methods, and target audiences – but all pursue the same goal: making digital content accessible to everyone.
+Blind and visually impaired people rely on screenreaders.

-Integrated solutions like VoiceOver on Apple devices or TalkBack on Android provide accessible control of smartphones and tablets via speech, gestures and keyboard.
+Integrated solutions like VoiceOver on Apple devices or TalkBack on Android provide accessible control of smartphones and tablets via voice, gestures, and keyboard.
 They make mobile content accessible to all users.

-Tools like ChromeVox or web-based screen readers run directly in the browser or via the internet.
-They are particularly suitable for spontaneous testing and use on various devices without installation.
+Tools like ChromeFox or web-based screenreaders run directly in the browser or over the internet.
+They are particularly suitable for spontaneous testing and use across different devices without installation.

-Many operating systems offer integrated screen readers like Narrator (Windows) or Orca (Linux).
-Open-source projects also promote the further development of accessible software for individual needs.
+Many operating systems offer integrated screenreaders like Narrator (Windows) or Orca (Linux).
+Open-source projects also promote the continued development of accessible software for individual needs.

 Screen readers & SEO – why accessibility means visibility